svcTheDev/easyBudget/README.md

 --- Pending issues
 - Update the month and year text of the list when a new date is added ✅
-- Fix issues with month and list filter at the same time ✅
+- Fix issues with month qand list filter at the same time ✅
 - Sometimes change the month and creates an array that does not exist ✅
 - When adding a new entry, the array does not save the arrange previously done by the user, you have to update the allbudget array at the same time ✅
 - Some sorts are not working in some months ✅